leoaucar/documents_nlp/readme.md

 ### Abstract

-The system was designed with the purpose of analysing annual reports from the automotive industry.
-It aims to not only extract the textual data from the reports, but to make it available to other reasearchers and simplify the process of text analysis.
-With this in mind, it scraps all the text from annual reports and segment them as sentences with apropriate metadata.
-After, this sentences go through a cleaning processes and are pre-processed, resulting in two versios of the raw data: a lemmetized version and a non-lemmetized but pos-tagged version.
+The system was designed with the purpose of analyzing annual reports from the automotive industry.
+It aims to not only extract the textual data from the reports, but to make it available to other researchers and simplify the process of text analysis.
+With this in mind, it scraps all the text from annual reports and segments them as sentences with appropriate metadata.
+After, sentences go through a cleaning process and are pre-processed, resulting in two versions of the raw data: a lemmatized version and a non-lemmatized but pos-tagged version.
 As a proof of concept we ran a sentiment analysis of the sentences through the library textBlob.
 We can summarize the objectives of the project as the following:

 * Creation of a automotive industry annual reports text database
 * to supply data for content analysis